 “It’s okay.” —Werner’s hand reached forward towards the fountain on its own— “If I take it out then it’ll reverse the reverse of the wish!”

 Just before Werner’s fingertips touched the barrier of water, he felt control over his body return to him.
-He pulled his hand away from the water but opuses when something in the fountain caught his eye.
-The tiled floor of the fountain that was filled with common-coins suddenly extended deeper and farther down, until it seemed almost bottomless.
+He pulled his hand away from the water but paused when something in the fountain caught his eye.
+The tiled floor of the fountain suddenly extended out deeper and farther down, until it seemed almost bottomless.
 Werner peered closer but instead of finding the tiled-floor at its bottom, he found a familiar room filled with blue moonlight pouring in from a frosted glass window.
 A small figure stood front and center there, and before that figure stood a tall woman holding a thin, long stick.